eshaalsiddiqui/Forecasting_Electricity_Demand/README.md

 - **Random Forest Regressor** (`random_forest_forecast.py`)
 - **Gradient Boosting Regressor** (`gradient_boosting.py`)

 Each model was trained on the same set of features to predict future electricity demand.
-Model evaluation was based on metrics such as RMSE and R² scores.
+Model evaluation was based on metrics such as MAE, MSE and R² scores.

----